SPUR is a 6 month virtual residency to support the next generation of young artists, made up of graduating students of 2020.

 We would like to go together on a foraging quest through Second Life, to gather and bear witness to the different ecosystem within the game.
 Can the communal creative chaos of the game become a sort of digital studio?
 Can the scavenging session become a source of uncanalized creative power?

 Participants will have a short history lesson on generative art and music and be given introductions to several programming environments.
-By the end of the workshop participants will have the skills to install and configure custom software and work with code creatively.
+By the end of the workshop you will have the skills to install and configure custom software and work with code creatively.

 Looking at worldbuilding through environmental psychology: the way beings live in relation to environments and others (how they move through / dwell in / relate to environment and to other beings).
+Stephanie introduces some of her own work that uses algorithms to research natural history databases for eco-sci-fi narratives.

 At the beginning of August 2020, Daad Futurism was sung into being.
 Amrita Dhallu, Helen Starr and Salma Noor reclaim Afro-futurism from the neo-liberal perspective of Mark Dery.
 Re-rooting it into the shared ancient traditions of their Somali, Sikh and Afro-Carib cultures.
 Collapsing and reframing linear time as Kiaros – a moment of being.